tarikcoskun/unicorns-software/wiki/Shelly.md

 ---
 title: Shelly
+description: Shelly is the character you are controlling in the game
 tags:
   - characters
 ---

-Shelly is the main character